 We sell our EBA teddy’s like Trevor so you can have one of your own to keep.
 They often become a treasured and well loved soft toy for ex TMBU and SCBU babies, and precious keepsakes for mums and dads of their time on the units.
 You can buy one at TMBU or PRH or please contact us if you’d like one posted to you.
 They are priced at £15 each + £3 postage if you’d like one delivered to you.
 Each postal order will also receive a free charity wristband and a letter from Trevor Ted.

 We’re always looking for new supporters and committee members to join us.
 Whether you have a little time to spare or a lot, your skills and time will be much appreciated and best of all you’ll have fun and help a fantastic local cause.
 Please get in touch to talk to us about volunteer supporter roles and opportunities.
-We’re entirely run by volunteers so any time you can spare to help us out with fundraising, events, admin work or anything else needs doing, whether its a one-off or ongoing piece of work, will really help.
+We’re entirely run by volunteers so any time you can spare to help us out with fundraising, events, admin work, sewing items for the units or anything else needs doing, whether its a one-off or ongoing piece of work, will really help.

 We’d also like to hear from you if your baby/babies are currently in, or have recently been in the Neonatal Units and you have any feedback on the things provided by The EBA whilst you were there.
 We always want to improve what we do to support babies, families and staff on the units so your feedback will be very valued so please do contact us.